 - Gambling losses that offset gambling income

 What is the standard deduction?

-Like itemized deductions, the standard deduction lets you subtract an amount from your taxable income, reducing the amount of income tax that you owe.
+The standard deduction lets you subtract an amount from your taxable income, reducing the amount of income tax that you owe.
 Unlike itemized deductions, which can vary in amount based on your spending, the standard deduction is the same for everyone.
-For 2019, the standard deduction is $12,200 for individuals and married couples filing separately; for married couples filing jointly the standard deduction is $24,400 as of 2019.

 Almost everyone is eligible to take the standard deduction.
 The following taxpayers are not eligible: